y-kovaleva/judo-developer-site/_android/installation-and-initialization.md

 <section id="{{ page.title | slugify }}" markdown=1>
 # Installation and Initialization

 The Judo SDK allows you to present Experiences in your Android mobile app.
-It supports using push-driven automatic sync in order to ensure that Experiences are available instantly (and when offline).

 While the SDK may be linked with apps that have minimum Android SDK level of 19 (4.4 Kit Kat), Judo content can only be displayed on Android API 23 and greater (6.0 Marshmallow).